 Objective # Indicator Program(s) Applied To Target Frequency of Measurement Documenta- tion Completeness 12 Percent of BH Adults and Youth who will experience Alaska Screening Tool (AST) to first service response elapse time of less than 30 days on average.
-(RBA Dashboard #3) BH Adults & Youth 95% Quarterly Clinician Productivity 13 Measure full-time Clinicians' "direct patient care" hours to meet NHSC requirements 7 BH Adults & Youth 21 of 40 hours weekly Quarterly Timely Submission of Documenta- tion of Services 14 Percent of full-time staff who are current (less than one-week out) with their documentation for the services provided in the preceding week.
-Agency wide 90% Quarterly Accuracy of Service Documenta- tion of Services 15 Percent of full-time staff documentation that is returned by billing for correction each week. (measurement TBD) Agency wide <5% Quarterly ACCESS Timely Initial Clinical Assessment 16 Average # of days between request and appointment for Adults and Youth who present for non-emergent BH services (and # of initial clinical assessments completed).
-BH Adults & Youth <7 Quarterly Timely Initial Psychiatric Evaluation 17 Percent of initial psychiatric evaluations completed within 30 days of internal written referral for persons who present for non-emergent psychiatric services (and # of initial psychiatric evaluations completed).
-BH Adults & Youth 95% Quarterly Measure client no-show rate(s) 18 Percent of BH recipients who no-show their appointments- BH Adults & Youth Psychiatric services (TBD) BH Services Estab base line Quarterly Initial Clinical Engagement 19 Percent of BH adults and youth who receive treatment services within 30 days of enrollment.
-(RBA Dashboard #7.a) BH Adults & Youth 90% Quarterly STAKEHOLDER INPUT Satisfaction of Persons Served 20 Percent of persons served who Agree or Strongly Agree that services are built around what they and/or their family want DD 85% Annually Satisfaction of Persons Served 21 Percent of persons served and family members who Agree or Strongly Agree that they are satisfied with their care providers DD 85% Annually Satisfaction of Persons Served 22 Percent of persons served who report being "Satisfied" or better regarding getting services and being treated with respect on their second CSR (RBA Dashboard # 10) BH Adults & Youth 80% Quarterly

-Domain Objective # Indicator Program(s) Applied To Target Frequency of Measurement ж.
-Satisfaction of Persons Served 23 Percent of persons served who report overall satisfaction with SPBHS BH services as reported on the statewide MHSIP survey BH Adults & Youth 85% Annually KEHOLDE Satisfaction of Full Time Staff 24 The percent of staff who agree or strongly agree that everyone is treated fairly at this organization All full time staff 75% Annually STAKEHOLDER INPUT Satisfaction of Part Time Staff 25 The percent of staff who agree or strongly agree that they are paid fairly for the work they do All part time staff 75% Annually Increase Validity of Staff Survey 26 Increase % of staff who complete and submit annual all-employee survey All SPBHS staff 75% Annually Maintain adequate staffing levels to provide services 27 # of new hires for the quarter All SPBHS staff Establish Baseline Quarterly HR Maintain adequate staffing levels to provide services 28 # of re-hires for the quarter (staff returning after less than 1 year of separation) All SPBHS staff Establish Baseline Quarterly Maintain adequate staffing levels to provide services 29 # of employees who voluntarily terminated in the quarter All SPBHS staff Establish Baseline Quarterly Maintain adequate staffing levels to provide services 30 # of employees who were involuntarily terminated in the quarter All SPBHS staff Establish Baseline Quarterly Assure timely performance evaluations for all staff 31 % of employee performance evaluations that were completed timely during the quarter All SPBHS staff 100% Quarterly Ensure all staff are adequately trained 32 % of employees completing assigned initial training within 14 days of hire All SPBHS staff 100% Quarterly Ensure all staff are adequately trained 33 % of employees completing annual training within assigned timeframe All SPBHS staff 100% Annually
+(RBA Dashboard #3) BH Adults & Youth 95% Quarterly ACCESS Timely Initial Clinical Assessment 13 Average # of days between request and appointment for Adults and Youth who present for non-emergent BH services (and # of initial clinical assessments completed).
+BH Adults & Youth <7 Quarterly Timely Initial Psychiatric Evaluation 14 Percent of psychiatric evaluations scheduled within 30 days of internal referral and completed within 30 days of referral (and # of psychiatric evaluations completed).
+BH Adults & Youth 95% Quarterly A Measure client no-show rate(s) 15 Percent and number of BH Psychiatric or Adult clinic services with appoint- ment no-shows or cancellations.
+Adult BH & Psychiatric Services Measure and set targets Quarterly Initial Clinical Engagement 16 Percent of BH adults and youth who receive treatment services within 30 days of enrollment.
+(RBA Dashboard #7.a) BH Adults & Youth 90% Quarterly ЭLDER JT Satisfaction of Persons Served 17 Percent of persons served who Agree or Strongly Agree that services are built around what they and/or their family want DD 85% Annually Satisfaction of Persons Served 18 Percent of persons served and family members who Agree or Strongly Agree that they are satisfied with their care providers DD 85% Annually Satisfaction of Persons Served 19 Percent of persons served who report being "Satisfied" or better regarding getting services and being treated with respect on their second CSR (RBA Dashboard # 10) BH Adults & Youth 80% Quarterly STAKEHOL INPUT Satisfaction of Persons Served 20 Percent of persons served who report overall satisfaction with SPBHS BH services as reported on the statewide MHSIP survey BH Adults & Youth 85% Annually Satisfaction of Full Time Staff 21 The percent of staff who agree or strongly agree that everyone is treated fairly at this organization All full time staff 75% Annually Satisfaction of Part Time Staff 22 The percent of staff who agree or strongly agree that they are paid fairly for the work they do All part time staff 75% Annually Participation in Staff Survey 23 Increase % of staff who complete and submit annual all-employee survey All SPBHS staff 75% Annually